 Roger Parsons, voluntary Editor of the Bulletin, recalls its history from the early, pioneering days of the Internet.

-So we continued with our 'thought experiment', debating how an e-mail-based system might work so that information could by-pass the chore of weekly conversion into a web page.
-Like the Trust web newsletter, people could sign up to receive the weekly Bulletin, and they could contribute their records week by week, again by e-mail.
-As County Recorders came 'on line', they could receive their records in electronic form, ready for use in computer-based recording programs.
-We hoped to set the scene for a minor revolution in biological recording.
+We hoped to set the scene for a minor revolution in local biological recording.
 I think we spoke in terms of maybe 50 people contributing to recording in this way.
-Looking back, I am reminded of Thomas J. Watson – Head of IBM – 1945, who said: "I think there is a world market for maybe five Computers"!
+I am reminded of Thomas J. Watson – Head of IBM – 1945, who said: “I think there is a world market for maybe five Computers”!

-So how has the e-mail Bulletin evolved since those early days in spring 1998?
-Numbers have grown steadily at between 50 and 100 a year, and by December 2014 we had over 1,100 readers!
-Some of these are media people keeping an eye on sources of stories.
-Some are 'observers' from other organisations, the Wildlife Trusts for example.
-But most, by far the most, are members of the Lincolnshire Wildlife Trust or Lincolnshire Naturalists' Union, who have a general interest in news of recent sightings and an additional interest in the idea of gathering biological data to increase our understanding of the county's living things.
+Numbers of subscribers have grown steadily at between 50 and 100 a year, and by December 2014 we had a readership of over 1,000.
+Readers have a interest in news of recent sightings and an additional interest in gathering biological data to increase our understanding of Lincolnshire’s natural history.

-The Bulletin is publicised through the Lincolnshire Naturalists' Union which now oversees the Bulletin.
-However, the main route by which people learn of the Bulletin is by word of mouth, indeed we have made something of a virtue of the samisdat nature of the Bulletin, a bit of an 'underground' feel to it perhaps?
+The Bulletin is publicised through the Lincolnshire Naturalists’ Union, which oversees the Bulletin.
+However, the main route by which people learn of the Bulletin is by word of mouth, indeed we have made something of a virtue of the samizdat nature of the Bulletin, a bit of an ‘underground’ feel to it perhaps?